Owned By: Town of Scituate

 Habitats and Wildlife

 The Crosbie property is located on a glacial drumlin (mound) with Appleton Field roughly at its center.
 The orange trail features mixed pine and hardwood forests, plus wetlands.
 In the outlying swamp areas, look for moss-covered rocks and boulders.
 Trees present here include black oak, holly, white pine, red maple, and American beech, plus an occasional hemlock, tupelo, and Atlantic White Cedar.
-Don’t miss the unusual and somewhat rare Atlantic White Cedar at the edge of the swamp along the Orange Trail (noted by a white trail marker).
+Don’t miss the unusual and somewhat rare Atlantic white cedar at the edge of the swamp along the Orange Trail (noted by a white trail marker).

 South Swamp forms the headwaters of three sub-watersheds.
-To the northwest is Aaron Brook, that flows into Bound Brook.
+To the northwest is Aaron Brook, which flows into Bound Brook.
 An unnamed tributary to Bound Brook itself emanates from the northeast corner of South Swamp and flows through the Higgins-MacAllister Preserve parallel to Booth Hill Road.
 First Herring Brook flows south out of South Swamp, crosses First Parish Road, and through the former Damon Pond; then through Tack Factory Pond to form Herring River in the North River Estuary.

 Historic Site: No